 The need for increasing the low global, regional and national awareness about the relevance of WSIS to national economic development-related strategies and policies and the positive role it could play in the development of national strategies and policies, which underpins global development of ICTs, promote investment in ICTs and infrastructure, and foster entrepreneurship and innovation.
 [Preliminarily Agreed]

-6 bis) The need to continue to set realistic goals and decisive action to reduce the gap between developed and developing countries in terms of technology, [in particular the establishment of important financing and technology transfer actions.]
+6 bis) The need to continue to set realistic goals and decisive action to reduce the gap between developed and developing and less developed countries in terms of technology,

 Need for a clear linkage between the WSIS Process at the international level and initiatives at the national and regional level, including bottom-up initiatives ,.
 [Preliminarily Agreed]

-Policy frameworks and other initiatives [including establishment of IXPs and the other measures] are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.
+Policy frameworks and other initiatives including establishment of IXPs and the other measures are required that address the digital divide that drive economic development and social wellbeing, especially in developing and less developed countries.
 The adherence to the concept of access for all to ICT, including to broadband in developing countries and least developed countries is important.

 Improving policies (including policy coherence across key information society sectors such as ICT, Science and Innovation, and Education) and reducing a growing skills gap between rich and poor within the same country, between countries, and between regions of the world, which is hindering economic and social development.